Alex313031/thorium/docs/BUILDING.md

 *   You must have Git and Python v3.6+ installed already (and `python3` must point to a Python v3.6+ binary (i.e. in your path or as default python install).

-Most development is done on Ubuntu (currently 18.04, Bionic Beaver).
+Most development is done on Ubuntu (currently 22.04, Jammy Jellyfish).
 Ubuntu 16.04 no longer works.
-20.04 and Debian 11 will work.
+18.04, 20.04 and Debian 10/11 will work.
 There are some instructions for other distros below, but they are mostly unsupported.

 __The scripts to build Thorium assume that depot_tools, thorium and chromium are both in $HOME!__